-Closing out the home insurance claim process by taking the necessary steps to get your home insurance check is always a relief.
+Closing out the home insurance claim process by taking the necessary steps to get your home insurance claim check is always a relief.
 While it is nice to get your home insurance check, do not rush to the finish line!
-Before you sign any claim release waivers, make sure your home insurance settlement covers all your damages!
+Before you sign any claim release waivers, make sure your property insurance claim settlement covers all your damages!

-TIP: Being patient is the most important thing throughout the home insurance claim process.
+Being patient is the most important thing throughout the house insurance claims process.
 Even when the end is in sight, take your time and make sure you are getting the appropriate value to repay your loss.

-Before you accept a home insurance settlement from the insurance company, be sure that any amount paid to you in the home insurance check will cover all of your repairs.
+Before you accept a home insurance settlement from the insurance provider, be sure that any amount paid to you in the home insurance check will cover all of your repairs.
 Go over your losses, read your policy, and make sure the company is paying you appropriately.
 It is also important to make sure your home insurance check covers any contractor bills.
-If your contractor is charging more for repairs than your company will pay, ask the insurance adjuster to talk directly with the contractor to determine what the differences are in the two estimates.
-Try to work out any home insurance settlement or estimate discrepancies before you start repairs.
-This will ensure that you will have enough money to complete and pay for the damage repairs without running short.
+If your contractor is charging more for repairs of property damage than your company will pay, ask the insurance adjuster to talk directly with the contractor to determine what the differences are between the two estimates.
+Try to work out any home insurance settlement or estimate discrepancies before you start to repair anything.
+This will ensure that you will have enough money to complete and pay for the damage repair works without running short.

-TIP: Make sure you completely understand the lenders process up front to avoid delays.
-Ask you contractor to fill out the paper work as soon as possible.
+TIP: Make sure you completely understand the mortgage company’s policies upfront to avoid delays.
+Ask your contractor to fill out the paperwork as soon as possible.
 Above all, make yourself available on all home inspections.
 This will ensure timely payments.

-If the work is done and it comes under budget for the repairs, you are sent the remainder.
-The lender cannot keep the proceeds of a settlement to cover your loan balance.
+If the work is done and it comes under budget for the repair, you are sent the remainder.
+The mortgage company cannot keep the proceeds of a settlement to cover your loan balance.

 If you have already accepted the home insurance settlement and provided a signed waiver of release to the insurance company as well as cashed the home insurance settlement check, you may be out of luck.
 It is imperative to read carefully and understand all the language in any release form before you sign.
 If you are ever unclear on what you are signing, it is best to seek the advice of an expert attorney that can guide you on whether to sign a release or wait.
 Never sign a release if you are still under the care of a doctor or still taking medication for your injuries.
 If your injury should get worst, you have no recourse.
-If you have questions about your home insurance settlement check, feel like your insurance company is not paying you fair value, or need additional insurance money for repairs or injuries not previously discovered, click here to have an attorney review your case for free.
+If you have questions about your home insurance settlement check, feel like your insurance provider is not paying you fair value, or need additional insurance money to repair damages or for injuries not previously discovered, you can have an attorney to review your case.